ryanswapp/ryanswapp-url-shortener/README.md

 meteor add ryanswapp:url-shortener
 ```

-This package assumes you are using the Iron Router for routing so you will also need to set that up if you haven't already.
+This package assumes you are using Iron Router for routing so you will also need to set that up if you haven't already.

-Next you need to use the 'url-shortener/shorten' method wherever you plan to shorten urls.
+Next you need to use the 'UrlShortener.shorten()' method wherever you plan to shorten urls.
+This function takes a url (String) and a callback.
 Let's say you have an input with a class of '.url-to-shorten' on the home page in which users can put a regular url and then when they click a button with a class of '.shorten' the link will be shortened.
 The code would look like this:

 ```
 Template.Home.events({
   'click .shorten': function(e, tmpl) {
     e.preventDefault();

-    // Grab the url from the input it is stored in and put it into
-    // an object to pass in to the url-shortener/shorten method var urlObj = {
-      long_url: $('.url-to-shorten').val()
-    }
+    var url = $('.url-to-shorten').val();

-    Meteor.call('url-shortener/shorten', urlObj, function(err, res) {
+    UrlShortener.shorten(url, function(err, res) {
       if (err) {
-        throw new Meteor.Error('Bad Url', 'That is a bad url');
+        console.log(err);
       } else {
+        // This isn't required I am just demonstrating that you can set a
+        // session variable to the value of res.path which is useful for
+        // displaying the new short url to the user Session.set('shortUrl', res.path);

+        // Clear the input value
         $('.url-to-shorten').val('');
       }
     });